jamaltheatlantean/BuyTickets/README.md

 ## Important things to note
 -   This is a demo contract.
 -   Contract has no reentrancy guard and can be subjected to a hack.
+To use reentrancy guard however [see here]()
 -   This contrtact implements the functions of an NFT according to Openzepplelins' ERC721 standard.
 -   This contract is experimental and should not be used in production.
 For use, contact me at [twitter](https://twitter.com/thatatlantean).